I. F. Stone

-Isidor Feinstein Stone (December 24, 1907 – June 18, 1989) was an American investigative journalist, writer, and author.
+Isadore Feinstein Stone (December 24, 1907 – June 18, 1989) was an American investigative journalist, writer, and author.

 Known for his politically progressive views, Stone is best remembered for I. F. Stone's Weekly (1953–1971), a newsletter which the New York University journalism department in 1999 ranked 16th among the top hundred works of journalism in the U.S. in the twentieth century and second place among print journalism publications.

 Early life

-I. F. Stone was born in Philadelphia, Pennsylvania, to Jewish Russian immigrants who owned a shop in Haddonfield, New Jersey; the journalist and film critic Judy Stone was his sister.
+Stone was born in Philadelphia, Pennsylvania, to Jewish Russian immigrants who owned a shop in Haddonfield, New Jersey; the journalist and film critic Judy Stone was his sister.

 Stone attended Haddonfield High School.
 He was ranked 49th in his graduating class of 52 students.
 His career as a journalist began in his second year of high school, when he founded The Progress newspaper.
 He later worked for the Haddonfield Press and for the Camden Courier-Post.
 After dropping out of the University of Pennsylvania, where he had studied philosophy, Stone joined The Philadelphia Inquirer, then known as the "Republican Bible of Pennsylvania".

-After advice from a newspaper editor in 1937, Stone changed his professional journalistic byline from "Isidore Feinstein Stone" to I. F. Stone; the editor had told him that his political reportage would be better received if he minimized his Jewish identity.
+After advice from a newspaper editor in 1937, Stone changed his professional journalistic byline from "Isadore Feinstein Stone" to I. F. Stone; the editor had told him that his political reportage would be better received if he minimized his Jewish identity.
 Years later, Stone acknowledged being remorseful about having changed his professional name, thereby yielding to the systemic antisemitism then prevalent in American society.
 Personally, Stone spoke of himself as "Izzy" throughout his life and career.